striblab/2020-elections-processor/README.md

 The important scripts:

+### get_sos_supporting_tables.sh
+Needs to be run once before running the rest to get local versions of lookup tables for SOS municipalities, school districts and question texts.

 ### ./run_live_results_ap.sh

 This runs 4 scripts to pull national, state and county results from AP, plus statewide results from SOS, with delays between each.
 This is the only script you should really need to run, but it in turn runs these scripts: